West Anglia Main Line: Future developments

 It seems likely that two tracks will be built alongside the line to Cheshunt as part of Crossrail 2.
 Intermediate stations from Tottenham Hale will transfer to Crossrail 2 releasing capacity on the mainline for additional trains.
 In August 2019, it was announced that funding had been approved for four-tracking and related platform construction work between Tottenham Hale and Meridian Water to enable up to 8 trains per hour to make local stops in this section at peak times.

+East West Rail are also proposing to add 2 additional tracks next to the West Anglia Main Line between the Shepreth Branch Junction and Cambridge.